The next last word we see is found in Matthew 27.46,

 This is actually a quotation from Psalm 22, a wonderful Messianic Psalm.
 Louis A. Barbieri Jr. wrote on this and said that in this moment, Jesus was sensing “a separation from the Father He had never known“.

-Friend, because He was separated from God the Father in this moment and because He who had never sinned became sin so that the holy and perfect justice of God may be satisfied, you and I need not ever be afraid of experiencing this separation.
+Friend, because in His flesh He was separated from God the Father in this moment, because He who had never sinned became a sin offering (cf. Leviticus 4) so that the holy and perfect justice of God may be satisfied, you and I need not ever be afraid of experiencing this separation.

 Why did He endure all of this?
 For you, so that you never have to.